Boosted Poker

 What are the best multiplayer browser games to play with friends?

 Boosted Poker (strategy + bluffing), skribbl.io (drawing), Gartic Phone (group laughs), Codenames (word play), slither.io (arcade filler), Spyfall (deduction).
-All free, all browser-only.
+All free, all browser-only, all production-ready as web games.

 Are browser games really free?

-Most of them, yes.
-Boosted Poker, skribbl.io, Gartic Phone, Codenames.game, slither.io, agar.io, and Spyfall are all 100% free with no signup.
+Most of them.
+Boosted Poker, skribbl.io, Gartic Phone, Codenames.game, slither.io, agar.io, and Spyfall are 100% free with no signup.
 Geoguessr has free and paid tiers.
-Jackbox is paid (one host buys).
+Jackbox is paid for the host (one buyer; everyone else joins free).

 Do browser games work on phones?